chikin030611/Live2DCSharpSDK/README.md

 - **Live2DCSharpSDK.OpenTK**: GUI built with [OpenTK](https://opentk.net/)
 - **Live2DCSharpSDK.WPF**: GUI built with **WPF** and [OpenTK](https://opentk.net/)

-**Live2DCSharpSDK.Avalonia** is the only project that can be started and used on my computer.
-For **Live2DCSharpSDK.OpenTK**, the app crashes when launched.
-For **Live2DCSharpSDK.WPF**, only black screen is shown.

 Only **Live2DCSharpSDK.App** AND **Live2DCSharpSDK.Framework** are required for implementation on other projects.

 **Live2DCSharpSDK.App** can be modified as needed. **Live2DCSharpSDK.Framework** is not recommended to be modified unless necessary.